 This command adds a rule to a MAC ACL.
 The rule filters packets matching a specified MAC source or destination address (i.e., physical layer address), or Ethernet protocol type.
+Rules can also filter packets based on IPv4/v6 addresses, including Layer 4 ports and protocol types.
 Use the no form to remove a rule.